-Finally, we have evaluated two anonymity measures that was originally proposed and evaluated for the Nar09 attack [15], and showed that these are also useful for Grasshopper, as a high correlation was present in our experiments between the estimated level of anonymity and re-identification rates.
+Finally, we have evaluated two anonymity measures that were originally proposed and evaluated for the Nar09 attack [15], and showed that these are also useful for Grasshopper, as a high correlation was present in our experiments between the estimated level of anonymity and re-identification rates.
 Based on these measures, we have tested two global cooperation schemes, where nodes having a lower anonymity level were selected for adopting identity separation.
-While Grasshopper turned out to be more robust than Nar09 in this case (compared to results in [15]), it could not tackle users adopting the best model with Y=5 with significantly lower participation rates.
-We can conclude that using the best model (Y=5) is a feasible privacy enhancing strategy that minimize information disclosure also against the Grasshopper algorithm, and if network level cooperation can be organized, for protecting network privacy, too.
+While Grasshopper turned out to be more robust than Nar09 in this case (compared to results in [15]), it could not tackle users adopting the best model with Y = 5 with significantly lower participation rates.
+We can conclude that using the best model (Y = 5) is a feasible privacy enhancing strategy that minimizes information disclosure also against the Grasshopper algorithm, and if network level cooperation can be organized, for protecting network privacy, too.

 We have also pointed out several interesting research issues for future work.
 First of all, it would be important to refine the convergence criteria for stopping the algorithm.
-At the time of writing this paper, using a memory of past mapping seems to be the best candidate to count truly new mappings for convergence.
-Furthermore, it should be investigated why we observed differences in recall between Epinions and others networks.
-This could also help us in improving Grasshopper to achieve even higher recall rates when the overlap is higher.
+At the time of writing this paper, using a memory of past mapping seems to be the best candidate to count truly new mappings